art049/odmantic/README.md

 ---

-ODMantic is an Object Document Mapper (a kind of ORM but for NoSQL databases) for MongoDB based on standard python type hints.
-It's built on top of
-<a href="https://pydantic-docs.helpmanual.io/" target="_blank">pydantic</a> for model definition and validation.
+Asynchronous ODM(Object Document Mapper) for <a href="https://www.mongodb.com/" target="_blank">MongoDB</a> based on standard python type hints.
+It's built on top of <a href="https://pydantic-docs.helpmanual.io/" target="_blank">pydantic</a> for model definition and validation.

 Core features: